-We have a security incident response program designed to promptly respond to and escalate any potential privacy or security incident.
+The Services have security incident response programs designed to promptly respond to and escalate any potential privacy or security incident.
 If we learn of a security incident, we will inform you and the authorities of the occurrence of the breach in accordance with applicable law.

 In compliance with the requirements of COPPA (Children’s Online Privacy Protection Act), we do not collect any information from anyone under 13 years of age.
-Our Website and the Service are all directed to people who are at least 13 years old or older.
+Our Website and the Services are not directed to people under 13 years of age.

-If, for whatever reason, you have any questions, comments, complaints or compliments about the privacy of the Service or this Website, please contact our email support.
-Please also use this email address if you believe you have received a marketing communication from us that you feel makes use of your information in an unauthorized or unwelcome way.
+If, for whatever reason, you have any questions, comments, complaints or compliments about the privacy of the Services or this Website, please contact our email support.
+Please also use these email addresses if you believe you have received a marketing communication from us or one of our Services that you feel makes use of your information in an unauthorized or unwelcome way.
 Please contact us using the information below:

 Supplemental Privacy Notice for California Residents